The formal theory of relative monads: Relative adjunctions

 \begin{lemma} Let $\ljr$ and $\ljrp$ be relative adjunctions.
 A tight-cell $c \colon C \to C'$ between their apices satisfying $\ell \d c = \ell'$ and $c \d r = r'$ is a strict morphism from $\ljr$ to $\ljrp$ if and only if $\wedge_j(\ljr) = \wedge_j(\ljrp)$. \end{lemma}

 \begin{proof} By assumption, both relative monads are equal on underlying tight-cells.
-The compatibility condition for a strict morphism, expressed in terms of $\eta$ and $\eta'$, is equivalent to condition that $\eta = \eta'$; and, expressed in terms of $\flat$ and $\flat'$, implies that $\dag = \dag'$ using the definition in \cref{relative-adjunction-induces-relative-monad}. \end{proof}
+The compatibility condition for a strict morphism, expressed in terms of $\eta$ and $\eta'$, is equivalent to the condition that $\eta = \eta'$; and, expressed in terms of $\flat$ and $\flat'$, implies that $\dag = \dag'$ using the definition in \cref{relative-adjunction-induces-relative-monad}. \end{proof}

-Just as every relative monad induces a loose-monad (\cref{relative-monads-are-loose-monads}), every relative adjunction induces a loose-adjunction by \cref{reformulations-of-relative-adjunction}(7).
-This observation and its consequences will be useful in establishing the existence of universal opalgebras in \cref{opalgebra-objects}.
-Our motivation for introducing loose-adjunctions in \cref{loose-adjunction} is the following lemma, which establishes that the two methods by which we may derive a loose-monad from a relative adjunction coincide.
+Just as every relative monad induces a loose-monad (\cref{relative-monads-are-loose-monads}), every relative adjunction induces a loose-adjunction by \cref{adjunction-via-loose-adjunction}.
+Our primary motivation for introducing loose-adjunctions in \cref{loose-adjunction} is the following lemma, which establishes that the two methods by which we may derive a loose-monad from a relative adjunction coincide.

 \begin{lemma} Let $\ljr$ be a resolution of a relative monad $T$.
 The loose-monad induced by the loose-adjunction $C(1, \ell) \adj E(j, r)$ is isomorphic to $E(j, T)$. \end{lemma}

 \begin{proof} By definition, the underlying loose-cell of each is $E(j, r \ell)$.
 That the units and extension operators coincide follows by elementary string diagrammatic reasoning. \end{proof}